 Then, void of meditation, as if I were being pulled by some sort of cosmic force greater than you or I, I leaned in and drew my lips to Dayna’s…

 When I walked into the condo, Shannon was still in her office wear, sitting crossed-legged on the couch and resting a glass of red wine elegantly on her knee.
 But the television was off and she was sitting in silence, which was odd to see.
 She always had to be talking, or moving, or cleaning, or fidgeting.
-But that day she sat perfectly still and calm, watching me close as I stepped into the apartment.
+But that day she sat perfectly still and calm, watching me closely as I stepped into the apartment.

 The smell of Dayna’s perfume on my collar, a scent that had been a pleasant afterthought on the drive home, now made me sick with worry.